stefwalter/cockpit/doc/modules.md

 The name of a module is the name of the subdirectory.
 Modules are also refered to by their checksums, see below.

+The module names, file names, and directory names may only consist of the following characters: A-Z a-z 0-9 -_.,

 If multiple locations have modules with the same name, then the one in the location toward the top of the above list comes first.
 That is,
 $XDG_DATA_HOME modules get loaded first, and the order of directories